Children Helping Children Activities

 See helpful presentations here.

-AIM For Seva recognizes each participant with a certificate of 100 hours of voluntary service.
-Please contact Srini Raman:
+RECOGNITION: AIM For Seva recognizes each participant with a certificate of 100 hours of voluntary service.

 Aditya Kanakasabapathy (11th grade) who moved to Bay Area recently went on the GYLP trip Dec 2016.
 Both Aditya and his younger brother Niyanth back in NY collected bottles, recycled them and donated the money collected to AIM for Seva.
 They called this project – Bottles for kids.
 They collected $450 (with some matching funds) to sponsor a child for one year.
 Let’s hear from Aditya about his experience.